kevinslin/seed-xkcd/vault/xkcd.the-end-of-the-rainbow.md

   license: Creative Commons 2.5
 ---
 ![The retina is the exposed surface of the brain, so if you think about a pot of gold while looking at a rainbow, then there's one at BOTH ends.](https://imgs.xkcd.com/comics/the_end_of_the_rainbow.png)
+> "The End of the Rainbow", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript